jefgodesky/ruinsandrevolutions-api/roles/README.md

 scrolls that she has authored, even if she does not have `scroll:author:read`.
 This is  only meaningful for users who do not have `scroll:read`.

+### `scroll:author:update`

+With this, a user has permission to make changes to any scroll that she is an author of.
+Note that a user who has `scroll:update` can also make changes to scrolls that she has authored, even if she does not have `scroll:author:update`.
+This is  only meaningful for users who do not have `scroll:update`.

 ## Users